Wood-decay fungus: Soft rot

-Soft-rot fungi secrete cellulase from their hyphae, an enzyme that breaks down cellulose in the wood.
-This leads to the formation of microscopic cavities inside the wood and sometimes to a discoloration and cracking pattern similar to brown rot.
+Soft-rot fungi secrete cellulase from their hyphae, an enzyme that breaks down cellulose in wood.
+This leads to the formation of microscopic cavities inside the wood and, sometimes, to a discoloration and cracking-pattern, similar to brown rot.
 Soft-rot fungi need fixed nitrogen in order to synthesize enzymes, which they obtain either from the wood or from the environment.
 Examples of soft-rot-causing fungi are Chaetomium, Ceratocystis, and Kretzschmaria deusta.

-Soft-rot fungi are able to colonise conditions that are too hot, cold or wet for brown or white-rot to inhabit.
-They can also decompose woods with high levels of compounds that are resistant to biological attack.
-Bark in woody plants contains a high concentration of tannin, which is difficult for fungi to decompose, and suberin which may act as a microbial barrier.
-The bark acts as form of protection for the more vulnerable interior of the plant.
-Soft-rot fungi do not tend to be able to decompose matter as effectively as white-rot fungi: they are less aggressive decomposers.
+Soft-rot fungi are able to colonise conditions that are normally too hot, cold or wet for brown- or white-rot to inhabit.
+They can also decompose woods containing high levels of protective from the compounds that are resistant to biological attack; the bark of many woody plants contains a high concentration of tannins, which are difficult for fungi to decompose, as well as suberin, which may act as a microbial barrier.
+The bark acts as a form of protection for the more vulnerable interior of the plant.
+Soft-rot fungi are, apparently, not able to decompose matter as effectively as white-rot fungi, as they are less aggressive decomposers.

 White rot

 White-rot fungi are a type of fungi comprising agaricomycetes, basidiomycetes, and some ascomycetes that are capable of decomposing many tree species.
 It is now recognized that saprotrophic interactions have profound effects on forest biomes.
 White-rot fungi are characterized by their ability to break down the lignin, cellulose, and hemicellulose of wood.
 As a result of this ability, white-rot fungi are considered a vital component of the carbon cycle, because of their ability to access carbon pools that would otherwise remain inaccessible.
-The name “white rot” derives from the white color and rotting texture of the remaining crystalline cellulose from wood degraded by these fungi.
+The name "white rot" derives from the white color and rotting texture of the remaining crystalline cellulose from wood degraded by these fungi.
 Most knowledge of white-rot fungi comes from Coriolus versicolor and Phanerochaete chrysosporium.
 White-rot fungi show strong participation in interspecific competition, culminating in the evolution of lignin catabolism specificity.
-The current and future applications of white-rot fungi as a potential component of mycoremediation merits greater study of this saprotroph.
+The current and future applications of white-rot fungi as a potential component of mycoremediation merit greater study of these saprotrophs.